Energy conditions in static, spherically symmetric spacetimes and effective geometries: Introduction

 One of the most significant settings restricted by standard energy conditions concerns the so-called exotic spacetimes \cite{Kontou2020}, with traversable wormholes providing a prominent example \cite{visser1995lorentzian,Lobo2017}.
-Wormholes belong to the broad class of exotic compact objects and provide an example of black hole mimickers \cite{Lemos2008,Carballo-Rubio2018,Cardoso-Pani2019,Bouhmadi-Lopez:2021zwt,Yang2023,Casadio2024,Bambi2025,DeLaurentis2025,Carballo-Rubio2025-review,Guo2026}.
+Wormholes belong to the broad class of exotic compact objects and provide an example of black hole mimickers \cite{Lemos2008,Carballo-Rubio2018,Cardoso-Pani2019,Bouhmadi-Lopez:2021zwt,Biswas:2022wah,Yang2023,Biswas:2023ofz,Casadio2024,Bambi2025,DeLaurentis2025,Carballo-Rubio2025-review,Guo2026}.
 Such configurations are theoretically predicted in various extended theories of gravity, but also arise in certain general-relativistic scenarios (such as patterns involving beyond-the-standard-model fields minimally coupled to gravity, or exotic states of matter), and include fuzzballs \cite{Mathur2005,Skenderis2008}, gravastars \cite{Rahaman2014,Mottola2023,Jampolski2025a}, boson stars \cite{Liebling2012,Shnir2022}, scalarized black holes \cite{Chew:2024evh}, and several other proposals (see Table 1 in Ref. \cite{Cardoso-Pani2019} for a complete taxonomy of exotic compact objects).

 Reflecting the \emph{classical} viewpoint that spacetimes failing to comply with energy conditions are often regarded as problematic, numerous models have been developed in which the necessary exotic matter can be minimized in suitable regimes.
-This occurs, for example, in some wormhole and gravastar configurations (see e.g. Refs. \cite{Visser1989,Visser2003a,Kar2004,DiGrezia2017,Mehdizadeh2024,Battista2024-WH,Horvat2007,MartinMoruno2012}), as well as for regularized black hole constructions known as \qm{black-bounce} spacetimes \cite{Simpson2018a,Lobo2020}.
+This occurs, for example, in some wormhole and gravastar configurations (see e.g. Refs. \cite{Visser1989,Visser2003a,Kar2004,DiGrezia2017,Mehdizadeh2024,Battista2024-WH,Horvat2007,MartinMoruno2012}), as well as for regularized black hole constructions known as \qm{black-bounce} spacetimes \cite{Simpson2018a,Lobo2020}, in which the singularity resolution is associated with the defocusing of null geodesics on a wormhole-throat-like surface that violates the aforementioned null convergence condition (see e.g. Ref. \cite{Borissova2025b} for details).

 Motivated by this situation, in this paper we study classical energy conditions in static and spherically symmetric geometries within general relativity.
 We show that, in scenarios with nonconstant $g_{tt}g_{rr}$, horizons characterized by $g_{tt} g_{rr} =0$ can be associated with NEC violations.
 Moreover, in frameworks with $-g_{tt}=g_{rr}^{-1}$, we propose a systematic algorithm to construct metrics that adhere to the NEC.
 This procedure allows us to single out a particularly interesting case involving a logarithmic modification of the Schwarzschild model.
 This solution satisfies all energy conditions and can constitute an effective \emph{geometric} candidate for describing the exterior spacetime of compact bodies, whether or not they carry an event horizon.